 Textile, clothing and footwear stores had strong growth of 10.9% – the biggest monthly growth in the sector since back in June 2020.
 This is likely due to the fact that people are re-emerging from lockdown to see people and wanted to refresh their outfits.

-Despite this, the proportion of online spend did decrease to 34.7% from 36.2% in February.
-But this is largely down to the fact that the high street opening up offers a new opportunity to get out and about and buy things you may not necessarily order online.
-So it is still a decent figure for ecommerce retailers.
+Despite this, the proportion of online spending did decrease to 34.7% from 36.2% in February.
+But this is largely down to the fact that the high street opening up offers a new opportunity to get out and about and buy things you may not necessarily order online, or simply viewing going to the shops as a new novelty.